Saqib-Haider/automation-owasp-juice-shop/README.md

 **API Automation**

 API Automation is done with Postman tool along with Newman for reporting.
+A clean up request is added to maintain stateless behaviour of entire automation.

 1.To run, simply clone and export the collection and environment variable.
-Then run the Scenarios A clean up request is added to maintain stateless behaviour of entire automation.
+Then run the Scenarios OR

-2.Simply to run with newman,
+2. Simply to run with newman,

 1. Install nodejs
 2. Install newman